 How Do I Stop or Reduce Hangover Anxiety?

 - Get enough sleep – Six to eight hours a night is recommended.

-- Control the caffeine – In addition to limiting alcohol intake, don’t overdo caffeine, especially late in the day.
+- Control the caffeine you drink– In addition to limiting alcohol intake, don’t overdo caffeine, especially late in the day.